ArduPilot/ardupilot_wiki/common/source/docs/common-terrain-following.rst

 .. warning:: A long standing bug in the downloaded terrain data files, which occasionally caused terrain data to be missing, even though supposedly downloaded, was fixed in Plane 4.0.6, Copter 4.0.4, and Rover 4.1.
 It will automatically be re-downloaded when connected to a compatible GCS.
 However, if you are relying on SD terrain data for an area and don't plan on being connected to a GCS when flying over it, or it's not part of a mission, you should download the area data using the utility above, or linked tiles data repository and place on your SD card in the Terrain directory.

 .. warning:: ArduPilot 4.0.x and 4.1.x use different terrain tilesets.
 When upgrading from 4.0.x to 4.1.x, any tiles on the SD card will need to be re-downloaded.
-This will happen automatically when your GCS is connected to the Internet.
+This will happen automatically when your GCS is connected to the Internet for areas covered by loaded missions and/or home location.
 Otherwise, you may set the :ref:`TERRAIN_MARGIN <TERRAIN_MARGIN>` to 50 to continue using the old tileset.

 Terrain Spacing
 ===============